Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

-Single-photon detectors; Quantum optics; Random number generation; Quantum communications;
+Single-photon detectors; Quantum communications; Random number generation; single-photon metrology;

 Open to U.S. citizens